tmesposito/diskmc/README.md

 # DiskMC

-A Python framework for running a Markov-Chain Monte Carlo (MCMC) with models of circumstellar disks produced by the MCFOST Monte Carlo and ray-tracing radiative transfer code.
+A Python framework for running a Markov Chain Monte Carlo (MCMC) with models of circumstellar disks produced by the MCFOST Monte Carlo and ray-tracing radiative transfer code.

 Note that this package does not include MCFOST itself (Pinte et al. 2006, 2009) and will not run without it.